 What Is The Currency In Croatia

-The official currency in Croatia is the Kuna until Jan 1, 2023 when it switches to the Euro.
+The official currency in Croatia is the euro, which started on Jan 1, 2023, when it switched from the Croatian Kuna.

-One Kuna is equal to 100 Lipas.
+One euro is equal to 100 euro cents.
 You can find foreign currency exchange centers throughout all cities and towns.
 Currency exchange is also provided in banks, some post offices, and some tourist agencies.

-Do You Need Visa To Travel To Croatia
+Do You Need A Visa To Travel To Croatia

 The question “do I need a visa to enter Croatia” is asked of me often.
 Answering this for each individual is tricky as the circumstances, and your reasons for entering Croatia will determine if you need a visa to travel to Croatia.
 Plus, there are other questions to answer, such as: do you have a Croatian family?
 Or do you plan to work in Croatia?